Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Modeling

 Here, $\bar{R}_y$ is the total amount of receptors on a tumor cell, and $\bar{R}_\zeta$ is that on an endothelial cell; both are assumed to be constant.
 We denote by $Q(t,x)$ the macroscopic brain tissue density and by $W(t,x)$ the macroscopic density of ECs.
 They depend on the position $x \in \mathbb{R}^n$ and on the time $t>0$.
 Further, $H(t,x)$ denotes the concentration of VEGFs.
 Accordingly, we get the ODE system

 where $k_W^+$ and $k_W^-$, $k_Q^+$ and $k_Q^-$ represent attachment and detachment rates of glioma cells to vessels and tissue, respectively, while $k_H^+$ and $k_H^-$ are the corresponding rates in the process of EC binding to VEGFs.
 The parameters $W_{c,0}$ and $Q^*$ are reference density values for endothelial cell and healthy tissue, respectively.
 At this subcellular level we also include the effect of therapy.
 In particular, we model the effect of radiotherapy on the normal tissue and on the ECs, with which glioma cells interact by way of their receptors.
 The function $S(d_r,\alpha):=exp(-\alpha d_r-\beta d_r^2)$ is used to model the fraction of cells that survive to a dose $d_r$ of radiotherapy: this is the so-called linear quadratic (LQ) formulation.
-Thereby, each cell population affected by radiotherapy has different values for the parameters $\alpha$ and $\beta$, referring to the lethal lesions produced by a single radiation track or by two radiation tracks \cite{fowler1989}.
+Thereby, each cell population affected by radiotherapy has different values for the parameters $\alpha$ and $\beta$, referring to the lethal lesions produced by a single radiation track or by two radiation tracks\cite{fowler1989}.
+The relevant parameter in this model is the radiation sensitivity $\frac{\alpha}{\beta}$, which correlates to the cell cycle length: late responding tissues with a slow cell cycle have a small $\frac{\alpha}{\beta}$ ratio, while it is large for early responding, highly aggressive cancers.
 The parameters $\alpha_W$ and $\alpha_Q$ refer to the effect of radiotherapy on ECs and on brain tissue, respectively.
 In the following we will indicate with $S_W$ and $S_Q$ the radiotherapy survival fractions related to $W$ and $Q$, without explicitly mentioning their dependency on the parameters $\alpha$, $\beta$, and $d_r$.
 On the other hand, the interaction between ECs and VEGF is affected by the anti-angiogenic drug at dose $d_b$ that reduces the binding affinity of VEGF molecules to the corresponding receptors on ECs.
-In particular, $k_H^+:=\bar{k_H^+}l^+(d_b)$ and $k_H^-:=\bar{k_H^-}l^-(d_b)$, with $l^+(d_b)$ and $l^-(d_b)$ being a decreasing and an increasing function of $d_b$, respectively. \\
+In particular, $k_H^+:=\bar{k_H^+}l^+(d_b)$ and $k_H^-:=\bar{k_H^-}l^-(d_b)$, with $l^+(d_b)$ and $l^-(d_b)$ being a decreasing and an increasing function of $d_b$, respectively. \\ As in Ref. ~\cite{Engwer4}, we define $y:=y_1+y_2$ to be the total amount of transmembrane entities occupied by tissue or ECs, which allows us to lump together the two corresponding ODEs, into